bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

     Registering Plugin for {APP_NAME}.plugins.ProjectAppPlugin

-For info on how to implement the specific required views/templates, see the end of this document.
+For info on how to implement the specific required views/templates, see the rest of this document.